johbossle/java-local-development-tool/README.md

 - johnnypark/kafka-zookeeper:2.6.0 (<https://github.com/hey-johnnypark/docker-kafka-zookeeper>)
 - jboss/keycloak:13.0.1 (<https://github.com/keycloak/keycloak-containers>)

+It also contains mongodb in version 4.0.5 Community from the alpine linux community repository <http://dl-cdn.alpinelinux.org/alpine/v3.9/community>.

-The license of the used images and their contained programs are untouched.
+The license of the used images and their contained programs remain untouched.